emad-elsaid/emad-elsaid.github.io/_posts/2020-08-31-my-blog-properties.md

 simple](https://en.wikipedia.org/wiki/KISS_principle) that guided me to take a lot of decisions.

-Here I'll list the divisions I took for my blog website:
+Here I'll list the decisions I took to improve my blog website:

 ## Use Jekyll + GitHub pages